bootlin/custom_tests_tool/README.md

 #### Customizing tests

-`./ctt.py -b armada-370-db -t sata.sh --send`
+`./ctt.py -b armada-370-db -t sata --send`

 Will send only the sata test on the Armada 370 DB.
 `-t` or `--tests` is a list, so you can give as much tests as you want.
-The tests need to be filenames that are available in the `./tests/` folder of the test repository.
+The tests need to be filenames that are available in the `./tests/` folder of the test repository (without the extension).

 The `-m` or `--tests-multinode` option is also available and does the same thing with the multinode job template.